grafana/grafana/docs/sources/breaking-changes/breaking-changes-v11-0.md

 #### Description

-In Grafana v11, support for deprecated endpoints and fields in Reporting related to old scheduling format, email, and dashboard is fully removed .
+In Grafana v11, support for deprecated endpoints and fields in **Reporting** related to the old scheduling format, email, and dashboard is fully removed.
 This prevents any calls to deprecated endpoints and passing in values to deprecated fields.
-This feature only affects Cloud and Enterprise customers who use API to generate reports.
+This feature only affects Cloud and Enterprise customers who use the API to generate reports.

 #### Migration/mitigation